-The following lines state that the speaker wants to have the ability to live within evening.
-She will travel back time to experience it over and over again.
-Eventually the clouds do move, perhaps due to the motions of the little girl who “waved her hand.”
+The following lines state that the speaker wants to have the ability to live within the evening.
+She will travel back in time to experience it over and over again.
+Eventually, the clouds do move, perhaps due to the motions of the little girl who “waved her hand.”

 Analysis of The Little Girl Waved Her Hand

 The speaker begins this piece by describing one particular group of people and their actions.
 The first line is a prime example of the technique of enjambment.
 The line cuts off after the word “sky,” leaving a reader unsure who is doing the “Eyeing.”